acenet-arc/cloud_from_a_to_z/_episodes/08-day1-security-updates.md

 ~~~
 {: .output}

 The line beginning `127.0.0.1` is the start of the file, lines above that display information about the file you are editing and the version of nano you are using.
-At the bottom you can see the tasks you can perform such as `Write Out` which writes the edits you made to a the file.
-To perform this task you would press the Ctrl key and the `O` key at the same time.
+At the bottom you can see the tasks you can perform such as `Write Out` which writes the edits you made to a file.
+To perform this action you would press the Ctrl key and the `O` key at the same time (that is what the `^O` represents ctrl+O).
 It will prompt you to change the file name (press enter to keep the same name).
-In our case we want to add the text `wordpress-vm` at the end of the line starting `127.0.0.1` which is a special IP  used to identify the current VM.
+In our case we want to add the text `wordpress-vm` (or what ever the hostname of your VM is) at the end of the line starting `127.0.0.1`. `127.0.0.1` is a special IP  used to identify the current VM within the current VM.
 This means that it can not be used by another VM to refer to this VM.
 After the hostname is added to the end of the first line press `Ctrl+X` to exit.
 Be sure to answer `y` to "Save modified buffer?" to save the edits made to the file.
-Then press return to write to the edited file to the original file name.
+Then press return to write to the edited file to the original file name and exit nano.

 With that out of the way, lets install the updated packages.
 We will use the `-y` option with the `apt upgrade` command which tells it not to ask for confirmation and just assume we said "yes" to any questions it may ask us.
 ~~~